ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.8.rst

 that may occur in execution.

 * Version 2.8.14 of Ansible changed the default mode of file-based tasks to ``0o600 & ~umask`` when the user did not specify a ``mode`` parameter on file-based tasks.
 This was in response to a CVE report which we have reconsidered.
 As a result, the ``mode`` change has been reverted in 2.8.15, and ``mode`` will now default to ``0o666 & ~umask`` as in previous versions of Ansible.
-* Affected modules included known_hosts, service, authorized_key, interfaces_file, pam_limits, pamd, redhat_subscription, selinux, and sysctrl.
-If you are using Ansible 2.8.14 and seeing new failures in these modules, upgrade to 2.8.15.
+* If you changed any tasks to specify less restrictive permissions while using 2.8.14, those changes will be unnecessary (but will do no harm) in 2.8.15.
 * To avoid the issue raised in CVE-2020-1736, specify a ``mode`` parameter in all file-based tasks that accept it.